umustdye/Uber-tastic-Travels/README.md

 for our loading animations we used [Anime JS](https://animejs.com/)
 - in the same terminal, enter
 > npm install animejs --save

+### Saving to File

+- Your device may require this command to save data to file without crashing.
+This will expand the amount of memory the program has access to.
+> $env:NODE_OPTIONS="--max-old-space-size=4096"

 ### Installing the datasets